jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _Just because you've implemented something doesn't mean you understand it._ — Brian Cantwell Smit

+_You see, programmers tend to be arrogant, self-absorbed introverts.
+We didn’t get into this business because we like people._ ― Robert C. Martin

+_Programming is a social activity._ ― Robert C. Martin

 _Induction makes you feel guilty for getting something out of nothing ... but it is one of the greatest ideas of civilization._ — Herbert Wilf

 _I am worried that algorithms are getting too prominent in the world._ — Donald Knuth